loganmarchione/loganmarchione.com/content/posts/2025/09/index.md

 ## 3D model

 I've been meaning to learn some basic 3D modeling, so this was a good excuse.
 I didn't need anything complicated like [Autodesk Fusion360](https://www.autodesk.com/products/fusion-360/personal) or [FreeCAD](https://www.freecad.org/).
-However, an Autodesk product called [Tinkercad](https://www.tinkercad.com/) fit the bill perfectly.
+Instead, another Autodesk product called [Tinkercad](https://www.tinkercad.com/) fit the bill perfectly.
 The learning curve was very easy and they have great [tutorials](https://www.tinkercad.com/learn) to get you started.

 I built the new rack (without hardware) using Misumi's 20x20 aluminum in Tinkercad (this is a 3D model, so you should be able to rotate/zoom below).
 The Tinkercad link is [here](https://www.tinkercad.com/things/jxaDc5besOI-mini-rack-v2), and the STL file is [here](/2025/09/homelab-10-mini-rack-v2/tinkercad-misumi_rack_v2.stl) if you want to download it.
-To save weight and make the rack shorter, I removed the two top cross-bars at the front and back (since the rack is only 4U, I don't need that much structural stability).
+To save weight and make the rack shorter, I removed the two top rails at the front and back (since the rack is only 4U, I don't need that much structural stability).

 {{< threejs-stl
     version="0.179.1"